Generalized Composition via Nerves: Models and Algebra: Raw material

 \subsection{$D \times \Delta[m] \to C$ and $H^{x,u}$}

-In this subsection we will consider a higher-dimensional analog of the following dimension 1 notion: whenever $C$ and $D$ are categories, $F : D \to C$ is a functor and $x \in \OB (C)$, then there is a hom functor $H : D \to \STS$ defined by
+In this subsection we will consider a higher-dimensional analog of the following dimension 1 notion: whenever $C$ and $D$ are categories, $F : D \to C$ is a functor and $x \in \OB (C)$, then there is a hom functor $H : D \to \STS$ dependant on $x$ and $F$ defined by

 \BS

 \NI We will generalize this, guided by the observation that a map $x\XRA{z} F(y)$ in $H(y)$ has $x$ and $F(y)$ as complementary subfaces. \MS